logo

 How accurate were the AI predictions for the 2026 Golden Globes?
 We compare the Eye2.AI consensus forecast against the real nominations.
 See the results.

-The Golden Globe nominations just dropped last December 8.
+TL;DR: The Golden Globe nominations just dropped last December 8.
 But on November 28, Eye2.AI already had the list.
+We didn't just ask one AI.
+We asked Gemini, ChatGPT, Claude, and Mistral to agree on the nominees.
+Did the consensus beat the "experts"?
+Here is the scorecard.

 Which movies did the AI predict perfectly?